 - A 1940s bike bell

-and a towel rail
+- A towel rail

 It would have been very easy / lazy to approach this score with a pseudo-LA orchestral feel, and whilst the notes themselves may have suited the film, I felt a smaller more introverted sound overall would underpin the lead character’s fragile nature better.
 I also think, with many independent features, having a ridiculously epic sound, rather than make the film feel bigger and arguably more expensive than in fact it is, has the exact opposite effect, by undermining what’s on screen and pulling the audience out of the scene itself due to the superimposition of the music.

 Where melodic elements were the order of the day, I opted for a smaller sound, 10-15 strings maximum, with no brass or winds, with cues often built around a delicate characterful upright piano, with some intonation issues (again to give the score character and edge and represent our protagonist’s slightly off-kilter psychosis).
 A small string session whereby Soul II Soul violinists and good friends, Gill Morley and Ellie Blair came to the studio and multi-tracked violin and viola parts, helped create the intimate yet immediate sound I was going for.

 Other melodic parts were built from bowed or mallet-hit objects: guitars, metals, glasses etc which gave the score an unsettled, harsh tone in places where necessary.
 Alongside the plethora of highly-processed found sounds and built instruments previously mentioned, I also spent time custom-programming a variety of ethereal synth-based sounds, that were invariably ambient and again indeterminable of their sound-source.
 Altogether, these formed the cornerstones of the overall score timbre.